Why consider a Vehicle Miles Traveled (VMT) Fee?

 - Develop the capital improvement program (VMT Fee Project Selection Worksheet)

-- Conduct nexus analysis and develop the fee schedule (see scope of work in VMT Fee Request for Proposals (RFP) Template)
+- Conduct nexus analysis and develop the fee schedule (see scope of work in VMT Fee Request for Proposals Template)

 - Implement the fee program

-- Draft staff reports to support council action (see VMT Fee Staff Reports)
+- Draft staff reports to support council action

 - Fulfill annual reporting requirements (see VMT Fee AB 1600 Annual Impact Fee Report Template)